9 types of workplace threats to prepare for in 2021

 1. Health threats

 Health security became the unexpected face of workplace security in 2020 due to the COVID-19 pandemic.
 Companies have had to rethink how they operate to ensure their teams can continue to work without risking illness.
-COVID-19 has underlined the importance of employee health to business continuity.
+COVID-19 has underlined the importance of employee health to business continuity and the need for tools that automate and standardize the enforcement of health protocols.
 Health threats like global pandemics will stay top of mind for well-prepared businesses in 2021 and beyond.

 2. Natural disaster or extreme weather